Beliavsky/Fortran-code-on-GitHub/README.md

 [test_compiler](https://github.com/zaikunzhang/test_compiler): tests the applicability of Fortran compilers in a project that develops optimization solvers, by Zhang Zaikun

-[test_nvfortran_20_11](https://github.com/vyu16/test_nvfortran_20_11): source code test.f90 by vyu16 attempts to call getitem, defined in dummy_module.f90, incorrectly.
-Both ifort and gfortran are able to catch it at compile time.
-However, nvfortran compiles the code and seems to just ignore the call at run time.

 ## Computational Chemistry
 [Aerosol Inorganic-Organic Mixtures Functional groups Activity Coefficients (AIOMFAC)](https://github.com/andizuend/AIOMFAC): thermodynamic group-contribution model to describe non-ideal mixing in liquid solutions